 2. Model everything

-With a background in private equity, Parlapiano said she’s learned to apply financial models to a) internally build a business case for B2B marketing campaigns, and b) campaign optimization.
+With a background in private equity, Parlapiano said she’s learned to apply financial models in order to internally build a business case for B2B marketing campaigns, and for campaign optimization.

 3. Manage the biggest risk: executing the creative